 My Car Was Repossessed – What Next?

 It adds insult to deep injury that they make you pay money — often many thousands of dollars — after your car repo.
-This is called a Deficiency Judgment or Deficiency Balance and can result in a wage garnishment.
+This is a Deficiency Judgment or Deficiency Balance.
+It often results in a wage garnishment.
 This car repo debt will be eliminated by a bankruptcy.

 Deficiency Balance?
 Car Repo Auction Fallout